 Following are the courses that are required or recommended for the language studies minor.
 The minor consists of a total of 18 approved semester credits.
 Please note that most courses can also be used to help fulfill the general education requirements at North Dakota State University.

-Students who have completed and earned a grade of B or better for their first two consecutive semesters of foreign language at NDSU may be eligible to receive up to 14 hours of credit for those courses waived through departmental placement.
+Students who complete and earn a grade of B or better for their first two consecutive semesters of foreign language at NDSU may be eligible to receive up to 14 hours of credit for those lower level courses waived through departmental placement.

 This sample curriculum is not intended to serve as a curriculum guide for current students, but rather an example of course offerings for prospective students.
 For the curriculum requirements in effect at the time of entrance into a program, consult with an academic advisor or with the Office of Registration and Records.